kelaun/puppet/modules/repositories/README.md

 ### What repositories affects

-This will install the RPMFusion repositories and enable them.
+This will install the RPMFusion repositories and enable them.</br>
+This will enable the signal-desktop copr repository.

 ### Setup Requirements